Top 6 Best March Madness Cinderella Stories of All Time

 - The Ramblers average margin of victory in their first three March Madness contests was slightly over a point.

-As of 2022, only five 11 seeds have ever made the final four, but perhaps the most improbable of them all was Loyola Chicago in 2018.
+As of 2022, only five No. 11 seeds have ever made the final four, but perhaps the most improbable of them all was Loyola Chicago in 2018.
 The Ramblers hadn’t made March Madness in 33 years and only had five tournament appearances before the 2018 season.
-Loyola Chicago began its tournament run against number six-seed Miami.
+Loyola Chicago began its tournament run against No. 6 seed Miami.
 Down by one late in the game, Donte Ingram hit a buzzer-beating three pointer from the top of the key to send the Ramblers to the Round of 32.
-There, they drew number three-seed Tennessee.
+There, they drew No. 3 seed Tennessee.
 Clayton Custer hit a jump shot with five seconds left to give Loyola Chicago a 63-62 win.
-In the Sweet 16 against number seven seed Nevada, Marques Townes made a three with six seconds left to ice the game and send his team to the Elite Eight.
-However, their run would eventually end in the Final Four with a 12 point loss against number three-seed Michigan.
+In the Sweet 16 against No. 7 seed Nevada, Marques Townes made a three with six seconds left to ice the game and send his team to the Elite Eight.
+However, their run would eventually end in the Final Four with a 12 point loss against No. 3 seed Michigan.
 Still, Loyola Chicago’s run was remarkable and gained attention throughout the world by not just its run, but by its then 98-year-old team chaplain, Sister Jean.

 Have any double-digit seeds won March Madness?

 A double-digit seed has never won March Madness as of 2022.
 In fact, six double-digit seeds have reached the Final Four, and none of them even won that game.
-The closest a double-digit seed has ever gotten to appearing in the National Championship was in 2021 when 11 seed UCLA lost 93-90 in overtime by a buzzer-beating three to number one seed Gonzaga.
+The closest a double-digit seed has ever gotten to appearing in the National Championship was in 2021 when No. 11 seed UCLA lost 93-90 in overtime by a buzzer-beating three to No. 1 seed Gonzaga.

 What was the best Cinderella Story in March Madness?